ggerlach1/BIOF085/README.md

 The packages `plotly` and `altair` are needed for one document, but are otherwise not covered in the materials.

 ## Teaching materials and documents
 All the data files used in the workshop are contained in `data`.
-The homework assignments and solutions are contained in `homeorks`.
+The homework assignments and solutions are contained in `homeworks`.
 The introduction document, all sides, and a schedule for the three days are in `workshop_documents`.
 Administrative materials for running the workshop are in the `workshop_documents` folder.
+The `docs` folder contains `.pdf` and `.html` book like versions of the material covered in the workshop.

 The material covered during the workshop is in `jupyter notebooks` as they allow the use of Markdown and embedding for figures.
 During the workshop most material is covered via live-coding using either `Spyder`, `jupyter`, or `google-colab`.
 The other component of the class is work from screen cast videos allowing independent work.